 Music, toys, and more

 Some libraries lend out musical instruments, toys, and even offer 3D printing facilities.
 One library in Connecticut boasts a soundproof recording studio exclusively for teenagers.
 (No more banging the drum set in the garage!)
 New Yorkers with a library card can even reserve free admission to dozens of local museums and attractions using Culture Pass.
-Chances are, there’s more than meets the eye at your local library.
+So chances are, there’s more than meets the eye at your local library.
 If you do your research, you might just find that it offers plenty of free services that you’ve been paying for this whole time.

 One last thing: In this era of shrinking budgets, many public libraries have been hit hard, and lockdown-related struggles added insult to injury.
 When open hours shrink and staff is cut, the whole community suffers.
 So do what you can to make sure your local library stays robust!